 In case your subwoofer is wireless then subwoofer interference can be an issue.
 It can lead to the subwoofer not working properly.
 There can be signal interferences of other devices in your home.
 Remember that a lot of devices in your home have their signals.

-These signals can cause issues for your wireless subwoofer.
 Also, the subwoofer clicking sound is another issue that wireless interference may cause.

 Especially the smart devices of your home can interfere with the signal of your wireless sub.
 A direct connection between your sub and receiver is required.
 Connect these two with an RCA cable or a subwoofer cable.